Vital Records Online

 Spouses and domestic partners are NOT authorized to obtain another individual’s birth certificate.

-Do I Need to Notarize My Application?
+Do I Need to Notarize My Washington, D.C.
+Birth Certificate Application?

 The DC Health generally does not require applicants to obtain a notarized application to prove their identity.
-However, the applicant must provide between 1 to 3 forms of identification, depending on the ordering method.
+However, the applicant must provide between 1 and 3 forms of identification, depending on the ordering method.
 A notarized statement may also be required for certain third-party applicants or when amending a record.

 For further details about specific situations that require a notary with your application, visit the DCVRD website.
 Remember to bring your ID for identity verification when visiting the local public notary.